hlucey/third-party/cis4-rmc-publish.md

 ## Before you begin
 {: #pre-reqs}

 This step assumes that you're approved to deliver an integrated billing service.
-If you did not complete the initial registration and approval in Provider Workbench, see the [Getting started tutorial](/docs/third-party/index.md).
+If you didn't complete the initial registration and approval in Provider workbench, see the [Getting started tutorial](/docs/third-party/index.md).
 {: tip}

 Ensure that you start step 1 and completed steps 2, 3, and 4: